ruilong96/TrendTester/README.md

 # TrendTester

-A distributed system for testing strategies on digital coin market.
+A distributed system for testing strategies on the past data on the digital coin market.